William Harold Allen

-Funeral services will be held Wednesday, November 29, 2017 at 2 p.m. at Petty-Eastside Chapel Funeral Home with Rev. Don Davis officiating.
+Funeral services were held Wednesday, November 29, 2017 at 2 p.m. at Petty-Eastside Chapel Funeral Home with Rev. Don Davis officiating.
 Burial will follow at Godwin Cemetery.

-The family will receive friends Tuesday, November 28, 2017 from 6 to 9 p.m. at Petty-Eastside Chapel Funeral Home.
+The family received friends Tuesday, November 28, 2017 from 6 to 9 p.m. at Petty-Eastside Chapel Funeral Home.

-Pallbearers will be Chris Gibbs, Roger Riggs, Raymond Peebles, Jim Riggs, Jason Howard and Eddy Higginbotham.
+Pallbearers were Chris Gibbs, Roger Riggs, Raymond Peebles, Jim Riggs, Jason Howard and Eddy Higginbotham.

-Honorary pallbearers will be Don Smith, Robert Coleman III, and Edgar Norris
+Honorary pallbearers were Don Smith, Robert Coleman III, and Edgar Norris

 Petty-Eastside Chapel Funeral Homes, LLC in charge of all arrangements, Atmore, Ala.